-The SENDCo will monitor and respond to SEND provision and issues through:

-- 1. Half termly pupil progress reviews with teachers and Teaching Assistants (TAs). - 2.
+- The SENDCo will monitor and respond to SEND provision and issues through: - 1.
+Half termly pupil progress reviews with teachers, Headteacher and TAs. - 2.
 Monitoring planning and teaching. - 3.
 Classroom observations of pupils, teachers and support staff. - 4.
-Discussions about the needs of individuals with teachers, support staff and outside agencies.

-For those children with an EHCP (Educational Health Care Plan), targets arising from Individual Learning Plan (ILP) meetings will be used to inform and support whole class approaches to inclusion e.g. differentiated and personalised teaching, varied teaching styles to cater for the preferred learning style of the child.

-SEND support is primarily delivered by the class teacher through differentiated teaching methods.
-Additional support is provided by Teaching Assistants throughout the school and this work is overseen by the SENDCo.
-In some cases the SENDCo may work with individuals or groups of children in her role as specialist teacher.
+Discussions about the needs of individuals with teachers, support staff and outside agencies. - Targets arising from Individual Learning Plan (IEP) meetings and regular reviews will be used to inform and support whole class approaches to inclusion e.g. differentiated and personalised teaching, varied teaching styles to cater for the preferred learning style of the child. - SEND support is primarily delivered by the class teacher through differentiated teaching methods.
+Additional support is provided by the SENCO and by Teaching Assistants throughout the school.
 This is funded from the school's annual budget.
-Class support timetables are discussed and reviewed regularly by the SENDCo and class teacher in line with current pupil needs, curriculum development and the budget.
-Additional support is funded through individual allocations from the LA although this may change in line with budget constraints.

-Class teachers, SENDCo, teaching assistants and outside agencies liaise and discuss progress, the effectiveness of the interventions and that the expectations of pupils with SEND are sufficiently high in order to inform reviews and forward planning.
+The support timetable is reviewed regularly by the SENDCo, Headteacher and Leadership Team in line with current pupil needs, curriculum development and the budget.
+Additional support is funded through individual allocations from the LA although this may change in line with budget constraints. - Class teachers, SENDCo, support staff and outside agencies liaise and discuss progress, the effectiveness of the interventions and that the expectations of pupils with SEND are sufficiently high in order to inform reviews and forward planning.